Omena0/TrackPack/README.md

 The gist of the exploit is as follows:

-Every time an account joins, the server sends out a series of resource pack requests with bad urls.
+Each time an account joins, the server sends a series of resource pack requests with invalid URLs.

-By detecting which resource packs are cached on the client side, the server can use such info to calculate the player's "fingerprint ID".
+By detecting which resource packs are already cached on the client side, the server can use such info to calculate a unique "fingerprint ID" for the player.

-If no resource packs are cached, this means that the player has never joined the server before, and so the server would send out some deliberately calculated resource requests with good urls and let the client cache them, marking the player with a unique "fingerprint ID".
+If no resource packs are cached, this means that the player has never joined the server before.
+If that's the case, the server sends some specially crafted resource pack requests with valid URLs, causing the client to cache them and marking the player with a unique "fingerprint ID".

 You can read the PoC script in [TrackPack.java](src/main/java/laggy/trackpack/TrackPack.java).